Поживна цінність на 100 г

 Fiber

-Carrots are a great source of biotin, potassium, and vitamins A (from beta-carotene), K1 (phylloquinone) and B6.
+Carrots are an excellent source of biotin, potassium, and vitamins A (from beta-carotene), K1 (phylloquinone), and B6.

-Vitamin A: carrots are rich in beta-carotene, which the body converts into vitamin A. We know that maintaining vision + is important for growth, development, and quality immune function, including AIDS.
+• Vitamin A: Carrots are rich in beta-carotene, which the body converts into vitamin A. This supports vision, growth, development, and immune function, including autoimmune defense (AID).

-Biotin: Vitamin B, formerly known as vitamin H, plays an important role in fat and protein metabolism.
+• Biotin (Vitamin B7): Previously known as Vitamin H, biotin plays a key role in fat and protein metabolism.

-Vitamin K1: Also known as phylloquinone, vitamin K1 is important for blood clotting and, in conjunction with vitamin D, supports bone health.
+• Vitamin K1 (Phylloquinone): Essential for blood clotting and, in combination with Vitamin D, supports bone health.

-Vitamin B6: a group of related vitamins, B6 is involved in converting food into its own energy.
+• Vitamin B6: A group of related vitamins involved in converting food into energy.

-Alpha-carotene: an antioxidant that, like beta-carotene, is partially converted into vitamin A.
+• Alpha-carotene: Another antioxidant that, like beta-carotene, partially converts into vitamin A.

-Lutein: one of the most common antioxidants in carrots, important for eye health.
+• Lutein: One of the most common carotenoids in carrots, essential for eye health.

-Lycopene: A bright red antioxidant found in many red fruits and vegetables, including red and purple carrots, lycopene reduces the risk of cancer and supports heart function.
+• Lycopene: A bright red antioxidant found in red and purple carrots, associated with reduced cancer risk and improved heart health.

-Polyacetylenes: Recent studies have found bioactive compounds in carrots that may help protect against leukemia and other cancers.
+• Polyacetylenes: Recent studies suggest these bioactive compounds in carrots may help protect against leukemia and other cancers.

 https://pubmed.ncbi.nlm.nih.gov/14973107/